 “‘It’s great, I can make calls from my desk and don’t have to leave the office to talk to customers,’ is a comment I didn’t stop hearing after the interim solution was installed,” says Jonathan Batty, IT Site Administrator, DAF Trucks UK Ltd. “The installation has also had a positive impact on our training facilities; many courses feature online Q&As and a strong 4G signal means attendees can respond without logging on to our wi-fi network, giving them more choice.”

-Prior to the installation there was zero coverage further than 2 meters from the window, but after deploying Cel-Fi QUATRA, test confirmed there was an RSCP/RSRP of between -70 and -80 dBm.
+Prior to the installation there was zero coverage further than 2 meters from the window, but after deploying Cel-Fi QUATRA, tests confirmed there was an RSCP/RSRP of between -70 and -80 dBm.
 The two-story installation is now providing uninterrupted 3G and 4G coverage on all three levels, including internal meeting rooms, the auditorium and a 50 000 sq. ft office space, offering maximum ROI.

 • Intuitive configuration and cloud-based management